 Incomparable Results on Slip & Fall

-The Injury Law Professionals have achieved results on slip & fall/ trip & Fall premises liability cases that others believed impossible.
-Although many potential clients think that the mere occurrence of an accident on another's property is sufficient to make a recovery, they are sorely mistaken.
-In fact, premises liability is one of the few areas of law where the landowner is entitled to a jury instruction that states that he is generally "not responsible" for an accident on his premises, unless certain conditions are proven.
+Barry P. Goldberg and his team have achieved results on slip & fall/ trip & Fall premises liability cases that others believed impossible.
+Although many potential clients think that the mere occurrence of an accident on another’s property is sufficient to make a recovery, they are sorely mistaken.
+In fact, premises liability is one of the few areas of law where the landowner is entitled to a jury instruction that states that he is generally “not responsible” for an accident on his premises, unless certain conditions are proven.

-The Injury Law Professionals take immediate steps to investigate the accident location and accurately document the circumstances with photographs of the premises and the corresponding injuries.
-Identifying the "dangerous condition" as early and accurately as possible is paramount to proving the case and obtaining a successful result.
+Mr. Goldberg takes immediate steps to investigate the accident location and accurately document the circumstances with photographs of the premises and the corresponding injuries.
+Identifying the “dangerous condition” as early and accurately as possible is paramount to proving the case and obtaining a successful result.
 We try to take possession of the footwear involved to preserve this important evidence should it be required later on, including for use in slip tests.

 More often than ever before, slip and fall and trip and fall accidents are caught on security and surveillance video.
-We know how to obtain that video from the right sources as soon as possible---before the evidence is destroyed or overwritten.
+We know how to obtain that video from the right sources as soon as possible—before the evidence is destroyed or overwritten.
 A video actually showing the accident provides a compelling visual which often justifies a larger settlement to our clients.
 In addition, video eliminates doubts as to the timing of the event; the mechanics of the fall and can virtually establish liability.

 The insurers often force slip and fall and trip and fall cases into litigation to take advantage of attorneys who have not clearly obtained evidence of a dangerous condition.
 Some of our clients’ largest settlements have come during litigation after insurance defense counsel realize that we have all the necessary facts, measurements and evidence to establish liability in court.